ashish07rishu/weatherapp/README.md

 ## Support

-If you encounter any issues or have suggestions, [open an issue](https://github.com/wasimtikki120/WeatherVista-Interactive-Weather-App/issues).
+If you encounter any issues or have suggestions, [open an issue](https://github.com/ashish07rishu/weatherapp/issues).

 ## About

-WeatherVista is the result of a passion for creating user-friendly applications that empower individuals to make informed decisions.
-Inspired by a love for technology and the desire to simplify weather information, Mohammad Wasim Tikki set out to develop a weather app that seamlessly integrates accuracy with an engaging user experience.
-Join us in exploring the world of WeatherVista!
+SkySync is the result of a passion for creating user-friendly applications that empower individuals to make informed decisions.
+Inspired by a love for technology and the desire to simplify weather information, Ashish Kumar set out to develop a weather app that seamlessly integrates accuracy with an engaging user experience.
+Join us in exploring the world of modern weather forecasting with SkySync!